Dineshs91/dineshs91.github.io-legacy/source/_posts/2013-07-05-learning-python.markdown

 Next have a look at 'learnpythonthehardway' site.
 It also provides some good tutorials.

 After learning the basics check this site "http://code.activestate.com/recipes/langs/python/".
 It has great python programs.
-Learn from others code look what libraries they are using.
-The best to way learn programming is by looking at others code and learn.
+Learn from others code, look what libraries they are using.
+The best way to learn programming is by reading code.